 Rutabagas are bigger than turnips and have yellow flesh under a yellow, slightly purple thick skin.
 Turnips have thinner, white and purple skin and white flesh.

-While hey are both very similar in taste, rutabagas are less sharp than turnips and have a lower water content.
+While they are similar in taste, rutabagas are less sharp than turnips and have a lower water content.
 In most recipes, including this one, you can substitute rutabagas for turnips.
-If you do, be aware that you may need to make some adjustments to cooking time.
+If you do, you may need to adjustment cooking time.

-Be aware though, if you do substitute rutabagas for turnips, rutabagas are higher in carb than turnips.
-You may want to consider substituting radishes in this recipe instead if you can’t find turnips.
+Be aware though, if you do substitute rutabagas for turnips, rutabagas are higher in carbs than turnips.
+If you can’t find turnips in your local store, substitute with radishes.

 Do I have to peel turnips?

-Small turnips usually don’t need to be peeled.
+Small turnips typically don’t need to be peeled.
 If the skins are thin enough, just wash them and leave them on.
-If the turnips are larger or the skin looks leathery, you should peel them.
+If the turnips are larger or the skin looks leathery, peel them.
 I just use a regular vegetable peeler.

 I peeled the turnips I used for this pan fried turnips recipe as they were larger.
 Since much of the bitterness of turnips resides in its skin, peeling the turnips will result in a mellower flavor.